Montrose County, Colorado

 Montrose County is a county located in the U.S. state of Colorado.
 As of the 2020 census, the population was 42,679.
 The county seat is Montrose, for which the county is named.

-Montrose County comprises the Montrose, CO, Micropolitan Statistical Area.
+Montrose County comprises the Montrose micropolitan area (a Micropolitan Statistical Area).

 Geography

 According to the U.S. Census Bureau, the county has a total area of 2243 sqmi, of which 2241 sqmi is land and 1.9 sqmi (0.08%) is water.